petramarkovic/news/README.md

 ## Beyond the Surface

 Curious about the tech stack?
-Dive into the GitHub repository to explore the codebase, contribute, or provide feedback.
-Whether you're a news enthusiast or a developer seeking inspiration, your engagement is valued.
+Dive into the GitHub repository to explore the codebase.

 Check out the code on the develop branch!
 Cheers! 🍻✌👩🏼‍💻